workupsrl/laravel-scout-database/README.md

 #### Commands

-The `\Namoshek\Scout\Database\Commands\CleanWordsTable::class` command has been removed and you should un-schedule it, if you added it previously.
+The `\Workup\Scout\Database\Commands\CleanWordsTable::class` command has been removed and you should un-schedule it, if you added it previously.

 #### Noteworthy